 Over the last 100 years, more than 760,000 noncitizens have enlisted and gained U.S. citizenship, with more than 158,000 doing so in the last 20 years.
 Examples of foreign-born military heroes go back even further.

 During the Revolutionary War, Prussian American volunteer Friedrich Wilhelm von Steuben whipped the Continental Army into shape as the Inspector General appointed by George Washington, while volunteers like English American essayist Thomas Paine built a revolutionary spirit with rousing pamphlets.
 During the Civil War, immigrants and their sons made up more than 40 percent of the Union Army and were instrumental in the Union victory against the Confederate Army and institutional slavery.
-For more information on immigrants’ accomplishments throughout history, we encourage you to consult our Teaching U.S. Immigration Resources catalog.
+For more information on immigrants’ accomplishments throughout history, we encourage you to consult our Teaching U.S. Immigration Series catalog.

 The tendency of foreign-born Americans to excel in military service has continued throughout modern American history.
 One need look no further than the examples of World War II veteran Pedro Cano and Vietnam War veteran Jesus S. Duran, who were awarded posthumous Medals of Honor by President Obama.
 The only justifications for their not having received it earlier were their ethnicities and backgrounds as immigrants.
 Despite this history of discrimination, foreign-born Americans account for 20 percent of all Medal of Honor recipients.
 These sacrifices for national security and their fellow countrymen have carried through to this day.